Course Name: Birdwood Golf Course

-History: Built on historical farmland nickamed the “upland wildnerness”, Birdwood Golf Course was designed in 1984 by Lindsay Ervin to be the official golf course for the University of Virginia.
+History: Built on historical farmland nickamed the “upland wilderness”, Birdwood Golf Course was designed in 1984 by Lindsay Ervin to be the official golf course for the University of Virginia.
 In 2005, Pete Dye redid some of the bunkers.
-Countless ACC golf stars have teed it up here, and Birdwood is consistently ranked one of the top college golf courses, ranking number 25 in Golfweek’s 2016 edition.
+Countless ACC golf stars have teed it up here, and Birdwood is consistently ranked one of the top college golf courses.
+Additional accolades include:

 Conditions: 7/10, I had a hard time ascertaining the conditions as it was still winter when I played and the Bermuda fairways were dormant.
 However, the greens rolled true and fast and the bunkers were fantastic.
 Apparently, the course is in very good shape by about April once everything starts blooming.

 Value: 6/10, The winter walking rates were ridiculously good, and I only paid $22 to walk 18 holes.
 However, Birdwood gets a bit pricier in season and costs upwards of $60.
 Students of UVA also get discounts.

 Blue/White 72 6634 72.9 137